arthurazs/dotfiles/README.md

-# .files for debian-based distro
+# .files for ubuntu

-Works on both ubuntu and debian.
+Tested on ubuntu 24.04.1.

-**NOTE** you may add your user in the sudoers group with:
+**NOTE** you may need to add your user in the sudoers group with:

 ```bash
 su -